Welcome to Module 11!

 And breathing realms of fin and feet and wing.

 OK, maybe this excerpt wouldn't make a hit song if put to music.
-But when grandson Charles added observations and mechanism to Erasmus' speculations, the evolutionists won out over the Ford-Mustang "catastrophists."
-What convinced the scientific community (and a great slice of "polite society") of evolution?
+But when his grandson Charles Darwin added observations and understanding of mechanisms of evolution to Erasmus' speculations, the evolutionists won the scientific argument over the Ford-Mustang "catastrophists."
+What convinced the scientific community (and "polite society") that evolution is indeed correct?
 We'll try to answer that fascinating question in this lesson.

-You will have one week to complete Unit 11.
-See the course calendar for specific due dates.
+You will have one week to complete Module 11.
+See the course calendar in Canvas for specific due dates.

 Questions?